 multivitamins had little effect or no effect on cancer, heart disease

-and dementia.
 The following are quotes from the conclusions from each

 - "Limited evidence supports any benefit from vitamin and mineral

 supplementation for the prevention of cancer or CVD.
 Two trials found a